hguochen/everhash/README.rst

 Working Environment
 ===================
+Eversnap is built with the Linux(MacOS), Apache server for deployment, MySQL database with innoDB and Python programming language.
+A LAMP stack in short.

 [Virtualenv](https://pypi.python.org/pypi/virtualenv) is used to separate the dependencies between the operating environment and application's environment.
 Version control
 [Git](http://git-scm.com/) is used to mark development milestones.

 Virtualenv Only
 ---------------